 Whitley Stokes connected the dusii to Slavic dusi (“spirits”), dusa (“soul”), dusmus (“devil”).
 Duz sometimes has been proffered as the origin of deuce as a name for “devil”.
 Latin writers Augustine and Isidore describe the Dusii as an incubus type demon that is driven by lust and can mate with humans.
 The Dusii were prevalent as late as the 13th century.
 However, looking at history, the Dusioi became seen more and more malevolent and evil as time went on and demonized with the rise of Christianity.
 WIth Christianity, most, if not all, spirits and creatures became seen as evil and demonic.
 But while they may have been dangerous and things to be feared, spirits were seen as benevolent if honored and treated with respect.

 The Dusioi are half beast but they are also half human (in appearance) and while the animal side represents their darker side, the humanoid half represents their tamed and civilized nature.
 The Dusioi can be seen as caretakers of the land and aid farmers in sowing the seeds and keeping the land fertile.
 Protectors of those who respect the land, the forests, the sacred places.
 If they are connected to Carnonos, they may be guides and defenders of souls as they journey to the gateway.
 If Isidore and medieval writers are correct that they are shades of the dead then the Dusioi are perhaps spirits of the ancestors of mankind.
 What can be said, is that the Dusioi walk that line of good and bad.
 A Dusios can be helpful but they can be harmful.
 The balance of knowing how to honor them during the year but then casting them away when their animal side takes over is key to living with the Dusioi.
-Not to be in constant fear but cautious of their beastial nature and to be thankful and respectful of their humanity.
+There can be much to fear from a Dusios but one should not to be in constant fear but cautious of their beastial nature and to be thankful and respectful of their humanity.

 Written by Artocatos Taranicnos